CR-HSDC/School_District_Analysis/Readme.md

 ### **How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools**

 Per *Figure 3* the overall ranking of Thomas High School was unchanged from its original position.
-The Average Math, Reading, % Passing Math, % Passing Reading % Overall Passing Scores changed slightly as highlighted by red boxout on *Figure 3*
+The Average Math, Reading, % Passing Math, % Passing Reading and % Overall Passing Scores changed slightly as highlighted by red boxout on *Figure 3*

 ### **How does replacing the ninth-grade scores affect Math & Reading Score by grade?**

 Per *Figure 4* and *Figure 5* there are no ninth grade scores for Thomas High School.
-"NaN" is shown for these results, due to all values being replaced by the numpy.nan() value.
+"NaN" is shown for these results, this is due to all values being replaced by the numpy.nan() value.
 Calculations and analysis were not performed on these values.
 This does not affect any of the other schools, or grades in this analysis.

 ### **How does replacing the ninth-grade affect scores by school spending?**

-Per *Figure 7* average math and reading scores, and %Passing Math, % Passing Reading and % Overall Passing Scores were slightly affected, as highlighted by red boxout on *Figure 7*
+Per *Figure 7* average math and reading scores, and % Passing Math, % Passing Reading and % Overall Passing Scores were slightly affected, as highlighted by red boxout on *Figure 7*

-See **Student Note 1** above as it relates to these results; this table considered the total student and budget, based upon the rationale outlined in that note.
+See **Student Note 1** above as it relates to these results; this table considered the total student count and budget, based upon the rationale outlined in that note.

 ### **How does replacing the ninth-grade affect scores by school size?**